open-telemetry/opentelemetry-java-instrumentation/dd-java-agent/README.md

 ### Disabling instrumentations

-If for some reasons you need to disable an instrumentation you should uncomment the `disabledInstrumentations: ` attribute in the configuration and provide a list as illustrated below:
+If for some reason you need to disable an instrumentation you should uncomment the `disabledInstrumentations: ` attribute in the configuration and provide a list as illustrated below:

 ```yaml
 ...